 What Is A Bitcoin Lightning Node?

 A Bitcoin Lightning Node (also sometimes called a Lightning Network Node or a LN Node) is just a computer that runs special software that allows it to connect to the Lightning Network.
 It can send and receive Lightning payments as well as route other peoples Lightning payments.
 For example, you could use your Lightning Node (and Lightning Wallet) to purchase a coffee if the store accepted Lightning payments.

 The Lightning Network is a Layer 2 network that sits on top of the Layer 1, Bitcoin Network and uses the same currency, BTC or bitcoins.
-We won’t go into too much detail about the Lightning Network as we’ll cover that in its own dedicated piece soon, but it allows for instant and near free payments that are final (like cash), is completely borderless and can even send payments as small as 1 Satoshi.
+We have an entire deep dive into the Lightning Network, but in short it allows for instant and near free payments that are final (like cash), is completely borderless and can even send payments as small as 1 Satoshi.